celestiaorg/go-header/p2p/p2p.md

 }
 ```

-The request handler utilizes its local [store](../specs/src/specs/store.md) for serving the header requests and only up to `MaxRangeRequestSize` of 512 headers can be requested while requesting headers by range.
+The request handler utilizes its local [store][store] for serving the header requests and only up to `MaxRangeRequestSize` of 512 headers can be requested while requesting headers by range.
 If the requested range is not available, the range is reset to whatever is available.

 ### Session